scummvm/scummvm/doc/docportal/use_scummvm/taskbar_integration.rst

 The icon files must be ICO files for Windows, or PNG files for macOS.
 They must follow one of these naming conventions, where xxx is the file extension:

+        - :ref:`ID <id>`.xxx
 		- gameid.xxx
-		- :ref:`ID <id>`.xxx
 		- engineid-gameid.xxx

 To find the gameid and the engineid, open the :doc:`configuration file <../advanced_topics/configuration_file>`.
-The gameid is the name of the game in square brackets.
 The game entry will be similar to this:

 .. code::